ddev/ddev/docs/content/users/install/performance.md

     !!!warning "NFS is deprecated"

         NFS is deprecated and no longer recommended.
-This feature may be removed in a future release.
+It can be complex and unreliable.
+This feature will be removed in DDEV v1.25.0.

     ### Using NFS to Mount the Project into the Web Container